vana-com/vana-dlp-chatgpt/docs/running_on_testnet.md

 npx hardhat verify --network satori <data_liquidity_pool_address>
 npx hardhat verify --network satori <data_liquidity_pool_token_address> <owner_address>
 ```
 If you didn't make changes, contracts should be verified automatically.
-Ypu may need to wait a few minutes / refresh the page to see the verification status.
+You may need to wait a few minutes / refresh the page to see the verification status.

 ## Fund Validators